LinusBleistein/SigLasso/README.md

 ## HGR forecasting during the COVID-19 pandemic

 Please refer to the notebook `notebooks/Covid preprocessing.ipynb` for details on the pre-processing of the COVID-19 data and to `notebooks/Covid results plots.ipynb` for result analysis.
-The original can be found [here](https://gitlab.pasteur.fr/mmmi-pasteur/covid19-ensemble-model).
+The original data can be found [here](https://gitlab.pasteur.fr/mmmi-pasteur/covid19-ensemble-model).